Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Wildwood Crest, NJ

 Wildwood Crest Beach is one of the most popular of Wildwood’s white-sand beaches.
-It’s one of the best-maintained NJ beaches and even features a newly expanded boardwalk.
+It’s one of New Jersey’s best-maintained beaches and even features a newly expanded boardwalk.
+It’s a dry town, so be sure to leave those alcoholic beverages at home.

 The beach is free to enter and, if you don’t mind a longer walk, you can also find free parking.
-Parking closer to the beach is scarce unless you’re staying at one of the hotels along the beach.
+Parking closer to the beach is scarce unless you’re staying at one of the hotels that line the beach.

-👉 Pro Tip: The boardwalk is pretty long, but there is a tramcar that offers rides for $3.50/person.
+👉 Pro Tip: The boardwalk is pretty long, but there is a tramcar that offers rides for $5/person.

 Poverty Beach